Configure the IPS Update Server

 Do not change the Update server URL unless you are told to do so by WatchGuard.
 You can reset the value to a default setting.

 Connect to the Update Server Through an HTTP Proxy Server

-If your Firebox must connect through an HTTP proxy to connect to the update server, you must add information about the HTTP proxy server to your update server configuration.
+If your Firebox must connect to the update server through an HTTP proxy, you must add information about the HTTP proxy server to your update server configuration.

 - In the HTTP Proxy Server section, select the Connect to Update Server with an HTTP proxy server check box.

 - In the Server Address section, type the IP address or host name of your HTTP proxy server.

 - (Optional) To specify which port number to use to connect to your HTTP proxy server, in the Server port text box, type the port number.

 Most HTTP proxy servers accept requests on port 8080.
 You must only specify a different port if your server does not use port 8080.